-In accordance with the Local Government Act 2002 section 101(3), and guided by the principles documented in the Financial Strategy and identified in this policy, the Council has considered the above sources of funding against each of its activities.
-This includes determining the amount of the funding required, understanding the sources of funding, mix of funding and timing of funding.
-The detail to support the Council assessment is included in the Funding Needs Analysis, which is adopted in support of this policy.
+In accordance with the Local Government Act 2002) section 101(3), and guided by the principles documented in the Financial Strategy and identified in this Policy, Council has considered the above sources of funding against each its activities determining the amount of the funding required, understanding the sources of funding, mix of funding, and timing of funding.
+The detail to support the Council assessment is included in the Funding Needs Analysis which is adopted in support of this Policy.

-This Policy uses the bands in table 3.7.1 below as a percentage of the revenue required to fund each activity and is indicative only.
+This policy uses the bands in table 2 below as a percentage of the revenue required to fund each activity and is indicative only.
 They may change over time because of changes in expenditure requirements.
-Actual funding sources may differ from budgeted funding sources.
-Therefore, in line with good practice, these are set as funding bands rather than specific funding percentages to allow for minor changes over time e.g. a one-off subsidy or grant.
+Actual funding sources may differ from budgeted funding sources, therefore in line with good practice, these are set as funding bands rather than specific funding percentages to allow for minor changes over time e.g., a one-off subsidy or grant.

-TABLE 3.7.1: FUNDING BANDS
+Table 3.7.1: Funding bands

 Description Range Key

-Unlikely 0% (-) $\otimes$
+Unlikely 0% (-) \otimes

 Low 0% - 30% ☆

-Medium 30% - 70% $\bigotimes$
+Medium 30% - 70% ☆

-High 70% - 100% ⟨\$⟩
+High 70% - 100% ☆

 Potential to be Used ☆